jflaget/jflaget.github.io/README.md

-## Welcome to GitHub Pages

-###360
+### TechStart Portfolio

+## 360

+<script src="//360.vizor.io/scripts/embed.js" data-vizorurl="https://360.vizor.io/embed/v/qq9pg" ></script>

 This is me at the TechStart class taking the first 360 picture.
 It is just to show one of the first steps into the TechStart journey.
-<script src="//360.vizor.io/scripts/embed.js" data-vizorurl="https://360.vizor.io/embed/v/qq9pg" ></script>

 You can use the [editor on GitHub](https://github.com/jflaget/jflaget.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.